 We’ve learned very little of the events leading to our coming ascent into the afterlife, or of what the heck is up with Sylvanas, the controversial leader of the Horde who for some reason enables it.
 We’ve seen nothing of the brutal lands around the Maw, or of Torghast (the Tower of the Damned).
 Further details are also still pending on the promised new character customisation options, including more racially diverse human faces, or of the new and returning abilities that’ll come with the level squish and reworking of talent trees.

 Instead, I got to try a small snippet of gameplay in Bastion, one of the expansion’s new zones, which offers some teasing hints for the future.
-Shadowlands doesn’t have a release date, but as someone who’s typically pretty good about predicting the launch dates of new expansions – I broke the original release date of World of Warcraft when it launched, in fact – I’m going to make my guess public now: August 25, about two years after the launch date of the most recent expansion, World of Warcraft: Battle for Azeroth.
+There isn’t currently a WoW Shadowlands release date, but as someone who’s typically pretty good about predicting the launch dates of new expansions – I broke the original release date of World of Warcraft when it launched, in fact – I’m going to make my guess public now: August 25, about two years after the launch date of the most recent expansion, World of Warcraft: Battle for Azeroth.
 While there is still a ton of development to be done, things should be moving right along.

 Unfortunately, the demo doesn’t show much of that hard work.
 I make myself a hunter in Bastion, one of four new linear zones in the expansion, and am instantly surrounded by pleasant, angelic scenery.
 Paladins will feel right at home here.
 The locals tell me to take my time, it’s fine to rest, this being the afterlife and all.
 In a way it reminds me of Mists of Pandaria, in which pandas were forever telling me to “slow dowwwn,” and that makes me giggle.
 The scenery is a minor upgrade on Battle for Azeroth, with high grass showing some fun lighting effects and dramatic magical sparks rising off of the braziers around town.